 Yes.
-All pregnant women should be tested for syphilis three times during their pregnancy – at the first prenatal visit (the first time you see your doctor for health care during pregnancy), third trimester and at delivery.
-If you don’t get tested at your first visit, make sure to ask your doctor about getting tested during a future checkup.
+All pregnant women should be tested for syphilis three times during their pregnancy – at the first prenatal visit (the first time you see your doctor for health care during pregnancy); during the third trimester no earlier than 28 weeks gestation; and again at delivery.

 Keep in mind that you can have syphilis and not know it.
 Many people with syphilis do not have any symptoms.
 Also, syphilis symptoms may be very mild, or be similar to signs of other health problems.
 The only way to know for sure if you have syphilis is to get tested.